 As an outstanding school, Kendrick seeks to work with other schools and organisations and to this end we have excellent relationships with secondary and primary schools within the local area and beyond.
 As part of Kendrick's Widening Horizons strategic initiative, we actively pursue partnerships with educational schools and businesses in our local area.
 These associations benefit the students of Kendrick, as well as, students in our neighbouring school.
 We share our good practice and offer opportunities to primary and secondary students in the Reading area.
-Currently Kendrick is a hub school in the Science Learning Partnership and provides support and expertise to schools in the teaching of Science.

 Kendrick is going through an expansion process and in September 2020 an additional 32 students joined us in Year 7.
 A further 32 students in Year 7 will be admitted over the next four years until 2024 making the school four form entry by that date.
 The additional 32 places are prioritised for Pupil Premium students (PPG) and students in the Reading area, called Priority Area 1 in our admissions process.
-In our Widening Horizons work we are committed to achieving greater participation of students from local Reading primary schools and to this end we have a homework club and provide support for pupil premium children and their families who wish to apply to Kendrick School.
+In our Widening Horizons work we are committed to achieving greater participation of students from local Reading primary schools and to this end we have an 'Inspire' after school club and provide support for pupil premium children and their families who wish to apply to Kendrick School.